-GREAT WAVE OF LONDON: 8xCards
+GREAT WAVE OF LONDON: Japanese Greeting Card

 Text on the reverse side: There are numerous editions of the iconic Great Wave.
 From the British Museum, Metropolitan Museum of Art in New York Cit...